 Stoneham Reads is a community-building project in Stoneham, MA.
 All are invited to read the same book and participate in related activities to foster connections, promote an appreciation of our town and have fun.
 Stoneham Reads seeks to build bridges by promoting reading, critical thinking and community connection.
 As we join in reading and talking and learning together, we feel we can make Stoneham a better place for all to live.
 The Stoneham Reads project is a collaboration among town residents and community groups, sponsored by the Stoneham Community Development Corporation, and many other local organizations and businesses.

+All are welcome!
 In addition to the main book selection each year, Stoneham Reads selects companion books for younger readers and English language learners so that everyone can participate in the annual program.